What makes someone attractive?

 The results were surprising to some.
 Most of the pictures that the participants chose were different from the golden ratio.

-Whilst this is still debated, and more research needs to be done, it essentially pointed to the concept that a face does NOT depend on the golden ratio to be considered beautiful or aesthetically appealing.
+Whilst this is still under debate, and more research needs to be undertaken, it essentially points to the concept that a face does NOT depend on the golden ratio to be beautiful or aesthetically appealing.

 2. What are our perceptions of facial beauty?